 Moving to Poland

 With over a thousand years of rich history, all set between the southern mountains and the Baltic Sea, more and more people are moving to Poland.
-This country is a perfect choice for those looking for a mix of Eastern and Western Europe, combination of castles, moderate climate and a unique cultural tradition.
+This country is a perfect choice for those looking for a mix of Eastern and Western Europe, a combination of castles, moderate climate and a unique cultural tradition.

 It’s more than just history, however.
 Poland’s stock exchange is the largest in Eastern Europe, generating billions of złoty that are spent on a strong educational system, universal health care and a developed public transport system, especially in the country’s two cosmopolitan hubs of Krakow and Warsaw.